Check out Oxford Academia programs at University of Oxford

 What does “current grade” mean?
 What grade do I qualify as?

-Current grade means the grade your student is when you are applying to the program.
-You should NOT apply based on your student’s “rising” grade.
+Your current grade refers to the grade you are in at the time of application, not the grade you will enter next year.
 For example, if you apply in March and your student is in eighth grade, you should apply for a middle school program for that summer.

 As an international student, should I apply by grade or by school level?

-Please apply based on your current grade when applying to the program, even if it does not align with the “level of school” (middle or high school).
-For example, if you are applying from France and are in middle school, but are in grade 9, apply as grade 9 even though that is considered “high school” in the US.
+International students should apply based on your current grade when applying to the program, even if it does not align with the “level of school” (middle or high school).
+For example, if you are applying from France and are in “middle school,” but are in grade 9, apply as grade 9 even though that is considered “high school” in the US.

 What if I need to withdraw my application?

-If you withdraw an application for a summer program on or before March 15, your payment, less the $200 Application Fee, is refunded.
+If plans change and you withdraw an application for a summer program on or before March 15, your payment is refunded (less the $200 Application Fee).
 If you withdraw an application after March 15, all payments are forfeited.
 Withdrawals are effective on the date that Putney Student Travel receives written notification.

 What happens if I am not accepted?

-If an application is not accepted or if space is not available in the program listed as first choice, all payments, including the Application Fee, are refunded in full.
+If an application is not accepted or if space is not available in the program you listed as your first choice, all payments, including the Application Fee, are refunded in full.

-Students who wish to hold a space on a waitlist for a program that is currently full must complete the Online Application Form, submit an e-signed Agreement Form, and provide a $700 payment, consisting of a $200 Application Fee and a $500 Tuition Deposit.
+Yes, if your first-choice program is full, you have the option to join a waitlist.
+Students who wish to hold a space on a waitlist for a program must complete the Online Application Form, submit a signed Agreement Form, and provide a $700 payment, consisting of a $200 Application Fee and a $500 Tuition Deposit.
 The $700 payment is fully refunded if space does not become available or if the application is withdrawn prior to a space becoming available.

 Who follows up with my teacher references?